-In a key decision in April, a Washington federal court granted in part a plaintiff summary judgment motion, ruling that the plaintiffs have standing and that government policy warranted the strictest constitutional scrutiny.
+In a key decision in April, a Washington federal court granted in part a plaintiff summary judgment motion, ruling that the plaintiffs have

+"... the class action group distinguishes itself among elite practices with long track records in government service and in high-stakes mass litigation." standing and that government policy warranted the strictest constitutional scrutiny.
 The court also denied the defendants' cross-motion for summary judgment.
 The case is ongoing, and a defense appeal of April's ruling is pending in the Ninth Circuit.
 Meanwhile, on Tuesday, the U.S. Supreme Court granted a Trump administration request to temporarily lift nationwide injunctions on the ban imposed by district court judges in Washington and California.